-The following table lists all of the cryptographic keys and critical security parameters used by the modules.
+The following table lists all of the cryptographic keys and critical security parameters used by the module.
 The following definitions apply to the table:

-Key or CSPThe key or CSP description.StorageWhere and how the key is storedUsageHow the key or CSP is used
+Key or CSP The key or CSP description.

+Storage Where and how the keys are stored

+Usage How the keys are used